json420/degu/doc/degu.client.rst

     The *address*, along with any keyword-only *options*, are passed unchanged to the :class:`Client` constructor.

-    This subclass adds a *ssl_host* option, exposed via the :attr:`SSLClient.ssl_host` attribute.
+    This subclass adds the *ssl_host* option, exposed via the :attr:`SSLClient.ssl_host` attribute.

     An :class:`SSLClient` is stateless and thread-safe.
 It specifies "where"